vgteam/libbdsg/PYBIND_README.md

 ## Python Usage

 Using libbdsg in python is straightforward.
-After building libbdsg, make sure that the `bdsg.cpython*.so` file is on your `PYTHONPATH` or added through `sys.path`, and run `import libbdsg`.
+After building libbdsg, make sure that the `bdsg.cpython*.so` file is on your `PYTHONPATH` or added through `sys.path`, and run `import bdsg`.

 ## Development Usage